r7kamura/rspec-request_describer/README.md

 ```

 ### variable
-You can use variables in URL path like `:id`.
+You can use variables in URL path like `:id` in `GET /users/:id`.
-In this example, the returned value of the `id` method is inserted into the path before sending an HTTP request.
+In this example, we provide the path with a value through the `let(:id)` method, whose returned value is inserted into the path before sending an HTTP request.

 ```ruby
 describe "GET /users/:id" do